XAU

 What is the palladium all-time high?

-Approximately $3,440 per ounce, reached in March 2022.
-The record was set during the Russia-Ukraine conflict when markets feared severe supply disruptions from Russia, which produces about 40% of the world's palladium through Norilsk Nickel.
-Years of structural supply deficits and strong catalytic converter demand had already tightened the market before the geopolitical crisis pushed prices to their peak.
+Approximately $3,440 per ounce, reached in early March 2022 during the Russia-Ukraine crisis, when markets feared the loss of roughly 40% of global supply from Russia's Norilsk Nickel.
+Years of structural supply deficit and strong catalytic-converter demand had already tightened the market before the geopolitical shock pushed prices to their peak.

-Russia's invasion of Ukraine threatened to disrupt roughly 40% of global palladium supply.
-The market was already in a multi-year supply deficit driven by strong automotive demand, and the geopolitical crisis triggered panic buying.
-Prices jumped from around $2,400 to over $3,400 in a matter of weeks before retreating as fears of a full Russian export ban eased.
+Russia's invasion of Ukraine threatened roughly 40% of global palladium supply.
+The market was already in a multi-year deficit driven by strong automotive demand, and the geopolitical crisis triggered panic buying.
+Prices jumped from around $2,400 to over $3,400 in weeks before retreating as fears of a full export ban eased.

 Will palladium reach its all-time high again?